 XFINITY from Comcast offers coverage in Alabama, Arkansas, Arizona, California, Colorado, Connecticut, District of Columbia, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Maine, Michigan, Minnesota, Missouri, Mississippi, North Carolina, New Hampshire, New Jersey, New Mexico, New York, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Vermont, Washington, Wisconsin and West Virginia.

-Comcast Gigabit Internet
+Xfinity Gigabit Internet

 Comcast offers gigabit internet access in Maryland, Colorado, Washington, Oregon, California, Utah, Colorado, Kansas, Pennsylvania, Florida, Missouri, Texas, parts of New England and other places as well.
 To see what is available in your area, check out their high-speed internet deals.